arcsyn-io/propx/docs/adrs/adr-002-shrinking-strategies.md

 ### Configuration
 - Strategy is set globally via `SetShrinkStrategy()`
-- Can be configured via command-line flag: `-rapidx.shrink.strategy`
+- Can be configured via command-line flag: `-propx.shrink.strategy`
 - Default is BFS for predictable behavior

 ### Performance Characteristics